hedonistrh/TurkishMusicGeneration/2018-10-10-Literature-Review-for-Music-Generation.md

 ###### Ps.
 This paper has made different contributions for the ML-DL area, however, most of them is not direclty related with music generation.
 So that, I will skip these parts.
 If you are curious especially for the RL, please read [the paper](https://affect.media.mit.edu/pdfs/17.Jaques-Tuning.pdf).

- Given a trained Note RNN, the goal is to teach it concepts about music theory, while still maintaining the information about typical melodies originally learned from data.
-To accomplish this task, we propose RL Tuner, a novel sequence training method incorporating RL.
-We use an LSTM trained on data (the Note RNN) to supply the initial weights for three networks in RL Tuner: the Q-network and Target Q-network in the DQN algorithm as described in Section 2.1, and a Reward RNN.
-Therefore, the Q-network is a recurrent LSTM model, with architecture identical to that of the original Note RNN.
-The Reward RNN is used to supply part of the reward value used to train the model, and is held fixed during training

 The goal is that combine:
 - Concepts from music theory